cjdelisle/cjdns/README.md

 ---------------

-DNS is a complex system to implement and highly complex to implement without central authority, if you would like to offer help with this part, I invite you to come join.
+DNS is a complex system to implement and highly complex to implement without central authority.
+If you would like to offer help with this part, I invite you to come join.